The CFPB Still Gunning for Payday Loans, Despite Trump

 The Lenders of Payday Loans May See Relaxed Regulations

-Because Trump is interested in improving the financial environment for businesses, a more relaxed environment could be on the way for the lenders of payday loans as well as for money managers, consumer lenders and other financial firms.
+Because Trump is interested in improving the financial environment for businesses, a more relaxed environment could be on the way for the lenders of payday loans as well as for money managers, consumer lenders, specific instruments such as personal loans San Antonio and other financial firms.
 Most industry experts think that despite Trump’s new gig, a total appeal of Dodd-Frank is unlikely.
 While republicans have control over the house and the senate, democrats still hold enough senate seats to block an appeal of the act.

 With Dodd-Frank still in place, big banks are required to maintain more capital.
 Financial institutions are also facing additional regulatory scrutiny and limitations when it comes to return capital for their shareholders.